gmachinromero/cheat_sheets/poetry_environments.md

 ## 2. Create a Project

-Init a Data Science project with Poetry:
+Init a Data Science project with Poetry.
+This command will help you create a pyproject.toml file interactively by prompting you to provide basic information about your package.
+It will interactively ask you to fill in the fields, while using some smart defaults.
 ```
 mkdir <your_project>
 cd <your_project>
 poetry init
 ```

-Add dependencies to project in a generic way:
+Add dependencies to project in a generic way.
+The add command adds required packages to your pyproject.toml and installs them.
+If you do not specify a version constraint, poetry will choose a suitable one based on the available package versions.
 ```
 poetry add session-info pandas jupyter ipykernel <library_1> <library_1> ... <library_n>
 ```